AVP gene: Function

-Gene Regulation
+Gene regulation

 AVP gene regulation is controlled by the TTFL.
 In this system, per2 protein is transcribed and phosphorylated by the CK1E enzyme.
 Accumulation of this protein inhibits the transcription factors Clock and BMAL1, so that no additional per product is created.
 At the same time, per2 inhibits the transcription factors driving the AVP gene so that its expression and products are reduced.
 It can be noted that AVP expression is regulated by the TTFL in the SCN but not in the paraventricular nucleus of the hypothalamus (PVH) and supraoptic nucleus (SON).

-Receptor Pathways
+Receptor pathways

-The transcription of the AVP gene commonly results in the binding of vasopressin to one of three vasopressin receptors: AVPR1A, AVPR1B, and AVPR2.
-When vasopressin binds to AVPR1A, a G-protein coupled receptor (GPCR), phospholipase C (PLC) becomes activated.
-This pathway typically involves regulating vasoconstriction.
+Vasopressin is able to bind to one of three vasopressin receptors: AVPR1A, AVPR1B, and AVPR2.
+When vasopressin binds to AVPR1A, a G protein-coupled receptor (GPCR), phospholipase C (PLC) becomes activated.
+This pathway typically regulates vasoconstriction.
 When vasopressin binds to AVPR1B, a GPCR, the phosphatidylinositol-calcium second messenger system is stimulated.
-AVPR1A and AVPR1B are GPCRs that stimulate PLC to promote the production of DAG which activates PKC and IP3 and stimulates calcium ion release from the ER.
+AVPR1A and AVPR1B are GPCRs that stimulate PLC to promote the production of DAG which activates PKC and IP3 and stimulates calcium ion release from the endoplasmic reticulum.
 This signaling pathway is important in regulating homeostasis and the amount of water, glucose, and salts within the blood via ACTH release and storage.
 When vasopressin binds to AVPR2, another GPCR, adenylyl cyclase is stimulated.
 This second messenger pathway involves the regulation of ADH, or vasopressin, in the kidneys, which has an important diuretic purpose of retaining water and manipulating the concentrations of soluble toxic wastes and urea in urine.